jgenta/Civil-violence/README.md

 - Big groups of revolutionaries act as an attractor for repressed people

-(What are the answers to the above questions that you expect to find before starting your research?)

 ## References

-EPSTEIN, J. M. Modeling civil violence: An agent-based computational approach (Add the bibliographic references you intend to use) (Explain possible extension to the above models)
+EPSTEIN, J. M. Modeling civil violence: An agent-based computational approach
-(Code / Projects Reports of the previous year)

 ## Research Methods

 Agent-Based Model
-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

 ## Other

-- Internet usage percentage in African nations (www.internetworldstats.com) (mention datasets you are going to use)
+- Internet usage percentage in African nations (www.internetworldstats.com)